nixlim/zetmem/docs/deployment/quick-start.md

 ## Getting Help

 - **Logs**: `docker compose logs [service-name]`
-- **Shell Access**: `docker compose exec amem-server sh`
+- **Shell Access**: `docker compose exec zetmem-server sh`
 - **Documentation**: See `/docs` directory
 - **Issues**: GitHub Issues page

 ---

-**Congratulations!** You now have a fully functional A-MEM MCP Server running locally.
+**Congratulations!** You now have a fully functional ZetMem MCP Server running locally.
 The system is ready to store and retrieve memories for your AI agents.